carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 Once you have assigned all of the mesh parts to the armature you can test if it works by selecting the armature and moving to pose mode and moving the relevant bones.
 The vehicle base bone should move the whole vehicle, while the wheel bones should each move and rotate their respective wheels.
 Ensure to undo any posing you might do with `Ctrl+Z`.

 ![test_armature](img/tuto_content_authoring_vehicles/test_armature.gif)

+### Blender UE4 vehicle rigging add-on

+There is a very useful add on for blender for rigging a vehicle for import into CARLA that helps streamline the above steps.
+Please see the [__add-on webpage__](https://continuebreak.com/creations/ue4-vehicle-rigging-addon-blender/) for instructions.

 ### Export